 My name is Keith Rogers and I manage Sycamore Adventure Playground in Dudley for Dudley Metropolitan Borough Council and I am also a trustee for Play England.

 Like adventure playgrounds across the world, Sycamore Adventure is currently closed.
-Before the end of March, we would have 60 children in the morning, a ...
+Before the end of March, we ...